 Radio Studio Manger before moving into announcing and newsreading on Radio 4 (1995-97), World Service and BFBS.
 Was TV Channel Director for BBC Wales then newsreader on BBC Radio Wales.
 Now freelance voiceover

 Originally on Radio 4 as Jane Watson from August 1994 to December 2005 but back on the station as announcer and newsreder.
+Joined the BBC as a studio manager with the World Service then moved to BBC Wales as a TV announcer.
 On Channel 4 in the mid-90s.

 A BBC TV announcer for many years.
 Also presenter on BBC World Service.
 Some announcing shifts on Radio 4 in May & June 1985.
 Also a reader on Feedback and Stop Press.

 Best known as a BBC TV announcer 1971-95.
 Joined the BBC as a studio manager in 1963 later working for news and current affairs.
 Radio 4 announcer October 1969-January 1970 before moving to TV.

 Started at BBC in 1970s as a production assistant.
 In October 1977 became an announcer on Radio 4 before moving to Radio 2 in March 1980.
 Left the station in July 1981.
 Joined BBC TV as newsreader in 1981 before being dropped in 2007.
 In 2010 re-joined Radio 2 as newsreader on the Chris Evans Breakfast Show and also has a Sunday evening music show.

 Newsreader on Radio 4 between Oct 1972 and March 1973.